GRACeFUL-project/DSL-WP/2017-05/GRACeTodos.md

 # GRACe TODOs from the Delft worksprintx 2017-05-03/04/05

+1. Clean up module structure

+2. Tutorial for writing GRACe components

+3. Arbitrary key-value tagging of things in a `Library`

-* Implement the `linkAppropriate` flag for components, "this component can be used as a link"
+4. Implement the `linkAppropriate` flag for components, "this component can be used as a link"

-* Implement a `cardinality` variable for ports, how many ports can be connected to this port?
+5. Implement a `cardinality` variable for ports, how many ports can be connected to this port?
     * Implement this functionality in GRACe

-* Tutorial for writing GRACe components

-* Newtypes
+6. Newtypes

-* Subtyping, an `Inflow` is a `Flow` etc.
+7. Subtyping, an `Inflow` is a `Flow` etc.

-* Arbitrary key-value tagging of things in a `Library`